CosmWasm/book/src/basics/query-testing.md

 }
 ```

 A couple of new things here.
-First, I extracted the `deps` and `env` variables to their variables
+First, we  extracted `deps` and `env` and passed their respective variables
-and passed them to calls.
-The idea is that those variables represent some blockchain persistent state,
+to the calls.
+The idea is that those variables represent some persistent blockchain state,
-and we don't want to create them for every call.
+and we don't want to re-create them for every call.
 We want any changes to the contract state occurring
 in `instantiate` to be visible in the `query`.
 Also, we want to control how the environment differs
 on the query and instantiation.